MaximilianSti/ocmmed_mirror/README.md

 The DEXOM solutions are merged and used to construct the new metabolic model which is saved as an SBML file.

 ## Cluster pipeline
-Because the enumeration of multiple solutions with DEXOM can be very slow when using large metabolic networks and/or large transcriptomic datasets, the pipeline has been adapted for use on a slurm computation cluster.
+Because the enumeration of multiple solutions with DEXOM can be very slow when using large metabolic networks and/or large transcriptomic datasets, the pipeline has been adapted for use on computation clusters with the snakemake workflow managment tool.
 Parameters for the cluster pipeline can be found in `cluster_params.yaml`

-Refer to the [cluster instructions file](cluster_instructions.md) for an explanation fo the cluster pipeline.
+Refer to the [cluster instructions file](cluster_instructions.md) for a detailed explanation of the cluster pipeline.